yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 20. **Hire people who are genuine and good** --> cooperative game theory can lead to larger utilitarian global optima.

-21. **Decisions are temporary, be adaptable** --> technology has the invariant of constantly changing hence move along with it.
+21. **Decisions are temporary, be adaptable** --> technology has the invariant of constantly changing; hence, move along with it.

 22. **Do something where you only need one yes amongst a sea of no's** --> showing something to work in real life is an existence proof, not a for-all proof.